 Agua Caliente s trailhead is located in a canyon of the same name on Mt.
 Hopkins western flank.
 From that point, accessible via the Mt.
 Hopkins Road, the trail proceeds up a remote desert canyon toward the mountains forested upper slopes.
 If you arrange a shuttle in advance, a trip that stretches between this trailhead and the Very Steep/Vault Mine trailhead in Madera Canyon makes a good long day hike.
 A loop that doesn't require a shuttle takes you up the Very Steep/Vault Mine trail to Agua Caliente Saddle, then northeast to Josephine Saddle and back to the Roundup parking Area via the Lower end of either Old Baldy or Super Trail.

 Access For Agua Caliente: Leave Interstate 19 at the Canoa Road Exit.
 Take the east frontage road, 3 miles south to Elephant Head Road and turn east 1.6 miles to the Mt.
 Hopkins Road.
 Drive 4.5 miles to Forest Road 183, turn north on this dirt road about 2.4 miles to the trailhead at the canyon.

-Overall, Agua Caliente / Vault Mine Trail is the 15th most popular horseback riding trail of all 49 horseback riding in Arizona.
+Overall, Agua Caliente / Vault Mine Trail is the 15th most popular horse trail of all 49 horseback rides in Arizona.